netglade/auto_mappr/packages/auto_mappr/README.md

 ### Modules

+Each AutoMappr class can be used as a **module**.
+That means a mappr used inside of another mappr.
-Each AutoMappr class can contain a list of modules.
+Each AutoMappr class can include a list of modules that can be used to nest modules and use all of its underlying mappings.

-That makes possible to "register" modules from different independent parts (we will call them features) of the application.
+Applications are often split into independent parts (we will call them **features**).
+Each feature should probably have its own independent mappr, that is used as a module.

 Imagine that in a feature you have a local mappr `UserMappr`.

 ```dart